Working Group 2: Enabling technologies and system architecture

 WORK ITEMS

-This Work Item will identify relevant scenarios and frequencies of interest for HF communication, based on the overall one6G use cases and scenarios defined by Working Group 1.
+This Work Item will identify relevant scenarios and frequencies of interest for HF communication, based on the overall one6G use cases and scenarios defined by WG1.
 Then, it will perform a survey on existing channel measurements and modeling in selected frequencies.
 Based on the result of scenario selection and the results of the capabilities of HF in supporting those scenarios, it will identify and perform initial investigation of the main design challenges for HF communication.

 The next-generation of networks will bring increased demand of data rates, higher frequency bands, increased density of mobile devices, enhanced requirements of security and extreme energy efficiency.
 This requires enhancing the widely used technologies such as waveform, modulation and coding, non-orthogonal multiple access, full-duplex, etc. to approach the theoretic limits, e.g., in terms of spectral and energy efficiency.
+After defining relevant scenarios to illustrate the problem and the challenges, as well as reviewing the existing work done to address them, this Work Item will investigate possible enhancements and identify the direction in which the future radio should develop in order to address the said challenges.

 Next-generation multi-input multi-output (MIMO) is anticipated to become a key enabling technology for 6G.
 The Work Item analyzes the potential of promising new concepts like cell-free MIMO, intelligent reflecting surfaces (IRS), AI/ML-enabled distributed MIMO, as well as new trends and solutions in antenna technologies.